Mohamed Mahmoud (Islamic militant): Islamic militancy

 On April 26, 2012, Hesse Interior Minister Boris Rhein expelled him from Germany, asking him to leave within one month.
 He left to Egypt.

 In March 2013, a video appeared on the Internet, in which Mahmoud burned his Austrian passport and threatened terror attacks.
 A few days afterwards, he was arrested in Hatay, Turkey with a fake Libyan passport.
 It was alleged he was planning on traveling to Syria and he was held until 19 August 2014 in a Turkish prison.
-Austria pleas to extradite him were denied by the Turkish state.
+Austrian pleas to extradite him were denied by the Turkish state.
 Due to Turkish law, police could only hold him for a short period and he was released subject to conditions of reporting to police regularly.
 He ignored the reporting restrictions and disappeared to Syria.

 Islamic State

 He is believed to be close to Turki al-Binali.
 The two met in Libya at some point, where Mahmoud received an ijazah from him.

-On 5 November 2014, he posed alongside corpses in the Syrian city of Raqqa. and in August 2015, he appeared in an Islamic State video alongside Abu Omar al-Almani.
+On 5 November 2014, he posed alongside corpses in the Syrian city of Raqqa, and in August 2015, he appeared in an Islamic State video alongside Abu Omar al-Almani.
 Filmed in the Syrian city of Palmyra, the pair executed two Syrian Arab Army soldiers.

 He was reportedly killed in a United States airstrike in Syria.